Dedham Vale National Landscape

 The characteristic lowland English landscape on the Suffolk-Essex border, made famous worldwide by artists, is still recognisable today as it was when painted by Constable and Gainsborough.
 The charm of the villages, fascinating local attractions and beauty of the surrounding countryside mean there’s no shortage of places to go and things to see.

 Picturesque villages, rolling farmland, rivers, meadows, ancient woodlands and a wide variety of local wildlife combine to create what many describe as the traditional English lowland landscape.
-Because much of East Anglia’s traditional grasslands have already been drained and ploughed for arable farming, the hedgerows and wildflower meadows of the Dedham Vale AONB are among some of England’s most precious and vulnerable pastoral landscapes.
+Because much of East Anglia’s traditional grasslands have already been drained and ploughed for arable farming, the hedgerows and wildflower meadows of the Dedham Vale National Landscape are among some of England’s most precious and vulnerable pastoral landscapes.

 Nayland